 Building connections becomes harder when you grow up.
 It’s even more when you’re moving every few months.
 By the way, it’s also the reason why I’m always moving to cities with an existent digital nomad scene.

 Remote working.
 Being a part-time remote is challenging.
 But, 100% remote is another level.
 It requires a lot of discipline.
 When I switched to 100% remote, I realised how I underestimate this aspect.
 You can’t postpone a meeting because you’re not in the office today (and you will be next week), you don’t know if your colleague is joking or not, overworking, managing interruptions, communication issues, etc.

 Remote working requires hustle and grit.

-- Administrative nightmares: I’m French working for an Irish company, I own an Irish Phone number and I spend most of my time in South-West Asia living in short term accommodations (changing once or twice a month).
+Administrative nightmares: I’m French working for an Irish company, I own an Irish Phone number and I spend most of my time in South-East Asia living in short term accommodations (changing once or twice a month).

 I didn’t win THE golden ticket, I won MY golden ticket.

 Despite all these downsides, I really like this lifestyle.
 It completely fits me and I think it worth the trouble.
 Having the freedom to work and travel is an incredible privilege.